mmerickel/subparse/README.rst

 Entry Points
 ============

-Subcommands may also be defined in external modules and loaded via entry points.
+Commands may also be defined in external modules and loaded via entry points.

 ::